Skip to content

 2. Tilt the board towards the water, with the wing horizontal above your head.
 Initiate the turn.

-3. Adjust the hand positioning once you arrive downwind, in order to rotate the wing , while continuing to engage the curve.
+3. Adjust hand positioning once you reach downwind, to pivot the wing, while continuing to engage the turn.

-4. Perform the switch .
-Don't forget the small push-back to gain height before switching feet.
+4. Perform the switch.
+Don't forget the little push on the back to gain height before swapping feet.

-5. Restart at the end of the curve by pumping.
+5. Relaunch at the end of the turn by pumping.

 Method 2: Switch to jibe